radixdlt/scrypto-challenges/1-exchanges/hareswap/README.md

 ## The Code

 This implementation is only a small part of a full P2P system and intentionally cuts some corners  compared to a production implementation.
 What it does not cut corners on is documentation.
-The code is fully commented with a complete "simple" example.
-The blueprint implementation can also do more advanced things not all shown in the demos (due to time constraints).
+The code is fully commented with a complete "simple" example, and some more complex examples in the [./demo](./demo) directory.
+See the [./demo/README.md](./demo/README.md) for details.

 ## Why a P2P DEX?